Along with the rest of the world, Malaysia has seen an increased interest in chess after the release of Netflix's hit miniseries The Queen's Gambit

 However, for now, Muhammad Firdaus said the national chess team will concentrate on preparing for the 2021 SEA Games in Vietnam, aiming to bag more gold medals next year.

-21-year-old Yeoh Li Tian bagged the team their first-ever gold medal in the men's rapid chess event during the 2019 SEA Games in the Philippines.
+21-year-old Yeoh Li Tian bagged Malaysia our first-ever gold medal in the men's rapid chess event during the 2019 SEA Games in the Philippines.

 Aside from Yeoh, Muhammad Firdaus said another young player, 18-year-old Wong Yin Long, is also the country's hope for a medal next year.